RAG Failure Mode Checklist

 Fixes:

-- Try a domain-adapted embedding model (e.g., fine-tuned models for legal, medical, or code)
+- Try a domain-adapted embedding model (for example, fine-tuned models for legal, medical, or code)

 - Combine vector search with keyword search (hybrid mode) to capture exact terminology matches